amlamarra/timertab/README.md

    `$ ./timertab status mytimer`

+6. Create a transient (temporary) timer.
+   These timer files are created in the /run/user/$UID/systemd/transient/ directory.
+   They are not "enabled" or "disabled" but will be deleted once they are stopped or there's a reboot.
+   If no name is provided, one will be automatically generated.

+   `$ ./timertab -u run mytimer`

 #### Known Issues

 - Unable to convert user cron jobs to root level timers

   - Workaround:

-    Do the conversion with the `--user` option, and move the files to /etc/systemd/system/
+    Do the conversion with the `--user` option, and move the files from ~/.config/systemd/user/ to /etc/systemd/system/